NVIDIA/cuda-quantum/docs/sphinx/install.rst

 configure VS Code with extensions for working with C++, Python, and Jupyter.
 You can always see the list of recommended extensions that aren't installed yet by clicking on the "Extensions" icon in the sidebar and navigating to the "Recommended" tab.

-If you enter "View: Show Explorer" in the Command Pallette, you should see a folder with tutorials and examples to help you get started.
+If you enter "View: Show Explorer" in the Command Palette, you should see a folder with tutorials and examples to help you get started.
 Take a look at `Next Steps`_ to dive into CUDA Quantum development.

 Additional CUDA Tools